easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### gSOAP

 The gSOAP toolkit is a C and C++ software development toolkit for  SOAP and REST XML Web services and generic C/C++ XML data bindings.
-The toolkit analyzes WSDLs and XML schemas (separately or as a combined set) and maps the XML schema types  and the SOAP/REST XML messaging protocols to easy-to-use and efficient C and C++ code.
+The toolkit analyzes WSDLs and XML schemas (separately or as a combined set) and maps the XML schema types  and the SOAP/REST XML messaging protocols to simple-to-use and efficient C and C++ code.
 It also supports exposing (legacy) C and C++ applications as XML Web services  by auto-generating XML serialization code and WSDL specifications.
 Or you can simply use it to automatically convert XML to/from C and C++ data.
 The toolkit supports options to generate pure ANSI C or C++ with or without STL.

 *homepage*: <http://www.cs.fsu.edu/~engelen/soap.html>